octobercms/docs/cms-content.md

         {% content 'contacts.htm' %}
     </div>

-Content blocks can be used in combination with [layout placeholders](layouts#placeholders):
+Content blocks can also be used in combination with [layout placeholders](layouts#placeholders):

     {% put sidebar %}
         {% content 'sidebar-content.htm' %}